Brightcells/pysnippets/README.rst

 dict::

-    In [1]: import pysnippets.dictsnippets as dsn
+    In [1]: from pysnippets import dictsnippets as dsn

     In [2]: dsn.filter({'a': 1, 'b': 2, 'c': 3}, ['c', 'd:4'])
     Out[2]: {'c': 3, 'd': 4}